imagekit-developer/imagekit-react/README.md

 ## IKContext

-In order to use the SDK, you need to provide it with a few configuration parameters.
-You can use a parent `IKContext` component to define common options for all children `IKImage`, `IKVideo` or `IKupload` compoents.
+To use the SDK, you need to provide it with a few configuration parameters.
+You can use a parent `IKContext` component to define common options for all children `IKImage`, `IKVideo` or `IKupload` components.
 For example:

 ```js
 <IKContext